 9. Tramontina Brazilian BBQ Carving Set: £39.95, Sous Chef

 If you prefer cooking outdoors on the barbie than in the oven, then this is the carving set for you.
 Including the obligatory knife and fork – but also large meat tongs – it’s got everything you need to present barbecued and roasted meats beautifuly.

 10. Donald Russell Carving Set: £49, Donald Russell

-Donald Russell is a world-famous online butcher, which carries a royal warrant, so it’s safe to say they know a thing or two about how meat should be cut.
-Their carving set will do you proud when the roasting joint is presented on the Sunday dinner table, thanks to the razor-sharp forged stainless-steel blade and well-balanced riveted handles.
+Donald Russell is a world-famous online butcher, which carries a royal warrant, so it’s safe to say it knows a thing or two about how meat should be cut.
+Its carving set will do you proud when the roasting joint is presented on the Sunday dinner table, thanks to the razor-sharp forged stainless-steel blade and well-balanced riveted handles.
 It comes in a nice wooden box.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing

 - More about: